PYART0/PyART/README.md

 **Some requirements for PyART**

-[If we want to use understand to get Json file]:
+[If you want to use understand to get Json file]:

 vim ~/.bashrc